What is the Voqal Fellowship?

 The Voqal Fellowship is virtual and Fellows can be based anywhere in the United States.
 However, we are especially interested in locations where we have a broad base of partners: Chicago, Denver, Twin Cities and Portland.
 Voqal will not consider international projects.

-Candidates must be U.S. citizens or be able to work in the U.S. Voqal cannot offer Visa sponsorship to Fellows.
+Candidates must be U.S. citizens or be able to verify their identity and eligibility to work in the United States and be based in the United States for the duration of the fellowship.
+Voqal cannot offer Visa sponsorship to fellows.

 Is there an age limit for Fellows?